updated in August 2008

 I've just discovered your Brum Beat (website).
 What a cracking site, really interesting.
 I was thinking about the Carlton (Club) and thought I'd let you know of one or two memories.
 I was one of a gang of lads who went to the place a lot and I suppose we could be termed a rough crew.
 The bouncers had given up on us I think and sometimes asked us to help out.

 Billy Fury was on one night and was really good, and the bouncers had asked us to help them get him out.
 Well one of the drawbacks of the place from an artists point of view was that the dressing room was in the top left hand corner of the room, and the stage was on the left hand wall in the centre, and the best way out was through the crowd to the fire escape opposite.
 Anyway, we all formed around Billy and started to push our way across.
-All of a sudden, Billy jumped about 3 ft in the air and my mate Billy griffiths turned to me with a great big grin and said "I've just pinched his arse".
+All of a sudden, Billy jumped about 3 ft in the air and my mate Billy Griffiths turned to me with a great big grin and said "I've just pinched his arse".
 The joys of being a star!!

 Chris Cadby